WELCOME.

 THE APPLEGATE TRAILS ASSOCIATION

 Trending along the ridges dividing the Applegate and Rogue watersheds, views along this northeastern spine of the Siskiyou Mountains are numerous and often spectacular.
-The Applegate Valley falls away to one side and the Rogue Valley to the other, in places over 3000 vertical feet.
-The Vision combines several trails some existing, one under construction, and some proposed.
+The Applegate Valley falls away to one side and the Rogue Valley to the other, in places 4,000 vertical feet.
+The Vision combines several trails some existing, some under construction, and some proposed.
+As part of the network, additional 3-5 mile loops, and other connectors are planned for day-hikers.

 Walking the Wild Applegate